 Think of pre-Labs as homework exercises.
 I'll put the questions and space for the answers on the eLearning site if you want to print them.
 (I think that it will save you time if you print them.)
 You can write answers to the pre-lab question on any sheets of paper.
 Any Pre-Lab that is submitted for grading must written in ink and is due at the very beginning of the lab meeting.
 Late Pre-Labs attract no credit.
 Please have your Pre-Lab stapled and give it to your TA as soon as you come in to the lab.
 The possible number of points is in brackets beside each question.
 Note that the Pre-Lab does not have to be started in ink on the same paper that you'll submit.
 You can write your answer at first on any paper that you like.
+But if you do, you'll need to rewrite your answers in ink before giving them to your TA.
 Transferring answers gives you a chance to edit them!
 Your TA will appreciate your effort to be clear.